Ghernandez1991/claims-automation-script/README.md

 Solution

 I wrote a python function using beautiful soup and spliter(selenium) to automate the process.
-The function takes in a user claim number, and then clicks its way to the decision with no more imput from the user.
-The function ends at the PDF version of the decision, allowing the user to download it.
+The function takes in a user claim number or list of claim numbers, and then clicks its way to the decision with no more imput from the user.
+The function dowloads the PDF into your downloads folder of chrome, and names each PDF according to the corresponding PDF.